PopulateTools/afct-microsite/_posts/2024-02-12-industries-with-high-sustainability-risks-and-impacts-to-get-eu-sector-specific-standards-adopted-as-soon-as-ready.md

 title: Industries with high sustainability risks and impacts to get EU sector-specific standards adopted as soon as ready
 date: 2024-02-12T11:45:23.947Z
-intro: "EU policy-makers agreed last night to postpone by two years the deadline for the adoption of sector-specific standards for companies sustainability reporting, which was initially set in the EU Corporate Sustainability Reporting Directive for June 2024. "
+intro: ""
 img: /assets/taras-hrytsak-viefakw-9c0-unsplash.jpg
 img_listing: /assets/taras-hrytsak-viefakw-9c0-unsplash.jpg
 ---
+EU policy-makers agreed last night to postpone by two years the deadline for the adoption of sector-specific standards for companies sustainability reporting, which was initially set in the EU Corporate Sustainability Reporting Directive for June 2024.

 EFRAG - the technical advisory body preparing the EU draft standards - started working on sector-specific standards in 2022 but paused in Spring 2023 by [direct request](https://ec.europa.eu/commission/presscorner/detail/en/SPEECH_23_1812) of the EU Commission to prioritise other work on the implementation of the first set of sector-agnostic EU standards.

 Although we regretted this decision, we welcome that Members of the European Parliament and Council negotiators further precised the mandate for the EU Commission to adopt eight of the sustainability standards “as soon as each is ready”, or at the latest by 2026.